 Yes, you can have both Chase Freedom and Chase Freedom Unlimited.
 However, it is worth noting that the Chase Freedom card was discontinued on September 15, 2020, and it is no longer available to new applicants.

-In fact, having both could make a lot of sense, especially since neither charges an annual fee.
-Having both Chase Freedom cards allows you to combine the stability of Unlimited’s cash back on all purchases with the bonus categories offered by the standard version.… read full answer
+But if you already have the Chase Freedom, getting the Chase Freedom Unlimited could make a lot of sense, especially since neither charges an annual fee.
+Plus, this way you can combine the stability of Chase Freedom Unlimited’s cash back on all purchases with the bonus categories offered by the Chase Freedom card.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.